snimu/guarantees/README.md

 ## Functions

-There are two functions.
+Two functions are provided by `pyguarantees.test_guarantees`, both directly under `tg`.
 At least one has to be used for the [decorators](#decorators) to have an effect.

 ### `enforce`